CJendantix/ui_forge/README.md

 ## selection_ui
 Arguments:
 - `base_window: curses.window` - a curses window
-- `options: dict[str, dict]` - a dictionary containing dictionaries in item format with the `option` functionality
+- `options: dict[str, dict]` - a dictionary containing dictionaries in item format.
+All global args are valid, but functionality does nothing.
 - `item_display: Callable[[tuple[str, dict], bool], tuple[str, int]]` *optional* - an argument that allows users to overwrite the way items are listed

 ## editor_ui